LucaRickli/homelab/talos/README.md

 Use the `-n` flag to target specific node.

-> If you have multiple nodes and the install disks dont match you have to edit `machine.install.disk` in the yaml configuration for each node before applying.
+> If you have multiple nodes and the install disks do not match on all nodes you have to edit `machine.install.disk` in the yaml configuration for each node before applying.

 #### Controlplane